rh-mobb/documentation/content/docs/gcp/osd_preexistent_vpc/osd_preexisting_vpc_cli.md

 *Last updated 11/14/2022*

-This is a guide to install OSD in GCP within Existing Virtual Private Clouds (VPCs) using GCP and [OCM UI](https://console.redhat.com/openshift).
+This is a guide to install OSD in GCP within Existing Virtual Private Clouds (VPCs) using CLI tools (gcloud CLI) or Terraform.

 The guide will show all the steps to create all the networking prerequisites in GCP and then installing the OSD Cluster in GCP.